Sudo114/Math-Operation/README.md

 # Math-Operation
-C programm to find addition,subtraction,division,remainder,quotient according to user input
+C programm to Perform Division , Multiplication, Addition , Subtraction Of a given Number